tscholze/dotnet-iot-raspberrypi-trilobot/Readme.md

 > A C# .NET library for controlling the [Pimoroni Trilobot](https://shop.pimoroni.com/products/trilobot) robot platform on a Raspberry Pi using .NET IoT.
 This project aims to provide a SignalR C# API for all TriloBot features.
 With a Blazor and a .NET MAUI app.

+**Important note**
+Due to some hardware defects and no longer replaceable parts, this project is sadly now finished and archived.
+The successor to this is the more "freely" build [ToBot](https://github.com/tscholze/dotnet-iot-raspberrypi-tobot).
+Please check its repository for more information.

 **Unleash the Full Power of the .NET Ecosystem with One Robot!** 🚀

 TriloBot.NET is more than just a robot controller library - it's a **comprehensive demonstration of what the modern .NET ecosystem can achieve**.
 From hardcore low-level sensor interactions using .NET IoT, to real-time web applications with Blazor and SignalR, to native mobile apps with .NET MAUI - **all from the same unified codebase**.